 Land Application Practices

-The proposal is to land apply effluent through a pump and power unit that connects to a center pivot system.
-Solid waste will be land applied by dry manure spreader or transferred to local area farmers.
-Land application agreements with neighboring landowners have been signed.
+The proposal is to land apply effluent through a portable pump and power unit that connects to a center pivot system.
+Solid waste will be land applied by pull-type dry manure spreader.

 Land Application Sites